Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

     url: https://behavior.stanford.edu/index.html
 ---

-We present a vision-action policy that achieved first place in the 2025 BEHAVIOR Challenge, a large scale benchmark of 50 long horizon household tasks in photo realistic simulation requiring bimanual manipulation, navigation, and objects interaction.
+We present a vision-action policy that achieved first place in the 2025 BEHAVIOR Challenge, a large-scale benchmark of 50 long-horizon household tasks in photo-realistic simulation requiring bimanual manipulation, navigation, and object interaction.
 Building on the Pi0.5 architecture, we introduce several innovations, including **correlated noise for flow matching** to improve training efficiency and produce smoother action sequences, as well as **learnable mixed layer attention** and **System 2 stage tracking** for ambiguity resolution.
-Training uses **multi-sample flow matching** to reduce variance, while inference applies action compression and challenge specific correction rules.
+Training uses **multi-sample flow matching** to reduce variance, while inference applies action compression and heuristics to overcome dataset limitations.
-Our method achieves a 26% q-score across all tasks on both public and private leaderboards, and this report provides a detailed **analysis of observed failure modes**.
+Our method achieves a 26% q-score on both public and private leaderboards, and this report provides a detailed **analysis of observed failure modes**.

 <style>
 .top-buttons { display: flex; gap: 0.5rem; flex-wrap: wrap; margin: 1.5rem 0; }